The Cost of Recovery: How a Spinal Cord Injury Lawyer Can Help You

 In preparing a claim against a product manufacturer, your attorney may review the company’s manufacturing process, determine whether other manufactured parts were defective, and establish how the defect could cause your injuries.

-Who is Liable When You Suffer a Back Injury at Work in Florida?
+Who is Liable When You Suffer a Back Injury at Work?

 Workers who sustain a spinal cord injury at work may have concerns about their job and how they will continue to provide for their families.
-Fortunately, Florida law allows these employees the opportunity to collect workers’ compensation while they are unable to work.
-Workers’ compensation provides benefits for medical bills and lost wages.
+Fortunately, workers’ compensation provides benefits for medical bills and lost wages.
 In exchange for workers’ compensation, these workers cannot sue their employer; however, they may be able to file a lawsuit against a third-party, whose negligence caused their injury.
 Workers who have been denied workers’ compensation should contact an attorney immediately to discuss their claim.

 What Damages Can You Receive in a Spinal Cord Injury Lawsuit?